blefebvre/implementationdetails.dev/_posts/2020-09-15-stepping-through-the-sling-engine-source.markdown

 ## Enable `debug` mode

-In order to connect a debugger to the JVM which is running AEM, you will need to set the `agentlib:jdwp` JVM arg as part of the command you use to start AEM.
-You can update the script in quickstart/bin/start to include this arg, or simply modify the command you use to run AEM:
+In order to connect a debugger to the Java virtual machine (JVM) which is running AEM, you will need to set the `agentlib:jdwp` JVM arg as part of the command you use to start AEM.
+You can update the script in crx-quickstart/bin/start to include this arg, or otherwise modify the command you use to run AEM:

 ```
 -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:40404